JeffreySarnoff/LowLevelFloatFunctions.jl/README.md

 ### Manipulate sign, exponent, significand of Float64, Float32, Float16 values.

+> These functions allow you to alter each floating point field individually
+(get, modify, replace) while the rest of the floating point value’s bits
+are unmodified.
+As the system floats are immutable, replacing a subfield
+actually generates a new float with the bit logic as above.

 #### Copyright &copy; 2017 by Jeffrey Sarnoff.
 Released under The MIT License.

 [![Travis](https://travis-ci.org/JeffreySarnoff/LowLevelFloatFunctions.jl.svg?branch=master)](https://travis-ci.org/JeffreySarnoff/LowLevelFloatFunctions.jl)